-All personnel working for AIE and the Principal Contractor are responsible for:
+All personnel working for AIE, and the Principal Contractor(s) are responsible for:

-- Reporting all environmental incidents to their supervisor. - Carrying out work duties at all times in an environmentally sensitive and responsible manner.
+- Reporting all environmental incidents or near misses to their supervisor. - Carrying out work duties at all times in an environmentally sensitive and responsible manner.

 In addition, specific responsibilities are assigned to key personnel, as presented Table 3.1.